 Overview

 CrewAI supports integration with Microsoft 365 applications including Outlook (email and calendar), OneDrive, Teams, SharePoint, Excel, and Word.
-This guide walks you through setting up OAuth credentials in Microsoft Entra ID (formerly Azure Active Directory) to enable these integrations.
+This guide walks you through setting up OAuth credentials in the Azure portal to enable these integrations.

 Prerequisites